openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

-A *qualifiedName* is an expression that consists of dot-separated names which refer to a variable imported from some package or field, or property of some class.
+A *qualifiedName* is an expression that consists of dot-separated names which refer to a variable imported from some package, or field, or property of some class.
 A *qualifiedName* without a qualification refers to a local variable of the surrounding function’s or method’s parameter.